-A study with large enough sample size will have high enough power to detect minuscule differences that are not of practical significance.
+A study with large enough sample size will have high enough power to detect minuscule differences that aren't practically significant.

 Since power typically increases with increasing sample size, practical significance is important to consider.

 2. Accepting a null hypothesis when a result is not statistically significant, without taking power into account.